Everlasting Voyage

 According to Article 7, EU Regulation 261/2004, you could be compensated for flights in the EU within the last 3 years that have been delayed, cancelled, or flights that have been denied boarding.

-I had learned about this from a travel group on Facebook and decided to give it a try.
-After months of waiting and following up with emails, I was successfully compensated 400 Euro per passenger (total of 800 Euro for my husband and myself).
+I had learned about this from a travel group on Facebook and gave it a try.
+After months of waiting and following up with emails, I'd been successfully compensated 400 Euro per passenger (a total of 800 Euro for my [then] husband and myself).

-Our flight was from Munich to Mykonos and was delayed 3 hours and 10 minutes - it was a rough start to our anniversary weekend in Greece.
-The airline Eurowings still tried their best to keep us content by giving us drink vouchers while we waited.
-I don't remember why we were delayed, but I ended up having to miss out on a special dinner with live entertainment due to our delayed arrival.
+Our flight was from Munich to Mykonos and was delayed 3 hours and 10 minutes - it was a rough start to our weekend in Greece.
+The airline Eurowings still tried its best to keep us content by giving us drink vouchers while we waited.
+I don't remember the reason for the delay, but I ended up having to miss out on a special dinner with live entertainment because of our delayed arrival.

-This flight was 2 years ago so I was unsure about this EU 261 claim because I didn't think it would compensate me for a flight that was delayed so long ago.
+This flight was 2 years ago, so I was unsure about this EU 261 claim because I didn't think it would compensate me for a flight that was delayed so long ago.
 I gave it a shot and went directly to the airline's website contact form to request compensation.
 I stated the flight number, departure and destination locations, scheduled departure time and actual departure time.
-I explained that after research, I could possibly be entitled to compensation under the EU regulation 261.
+I explained that after research, I could possibly be entitled to compensation under EU Regulation 261.

 Not Being as Friendly as I Could Be

-Most people who know me would say I'm a "friendly" [but an assertive] kind of girl.
+Most people who know me would say I'm a "friendly" [but assertive] kind of girl.

 This last mistake is not to say that I should be fake but that I should be more open to interacting with other people and opening up more.
-I have a hard time at trusting people, especially strangers right off the bat, just as I'm sure most people do.
-But talking to strangers and sometimes being vulnerable can help in situations where time has been wasted by figuring things out on your own.
+I have a hard time trusting people, especially strangers right away, just as I'm sure most people do.
+But talking to strangers and sometimes being slightly vulnerable can help in situations where time has been wasted by figuring things out on your own.

 1 Comment